-Broxh – who streams himself making incredible traditional Maori carvings – had a very special guest drop by to his September 7 stream: New Zealand’s Prime Minister, Jacinda Arden.
+Broxh – who streams himself making incredible traditional Maori carvings – had a very special guest drop by to his September 7 stream: New Zealand’s Prime Minister, Jacinda Ardern.
 Having gone from just a thousand followers on Twitch in April this year to over a million followers today, Broxh’s carving streams and humble demeanor has made him one of Twitch’s most recognisable faces, and this has now seen the PM pay him a visit to check out his handiwork.

 While the PM was a little bewildered by the speed of Broxh’s chat and some of the emotes being spammed by around 2,000 viewers at the time, she was intrigued and impressed by not only the streamer’s craftsmanship but also by his online community.

-Arden even convinced Broxh to do his famous hair flick and also had a go at carving herself.
+Ardern even convinced Broxh to do his famous hair flick and also had a go at carving herself.

 “First stream [ever] to have the person running the country on,” says Broxh.
 “Well, everyone that was here just created history, and a big thank you to everyone that helped with that.”